tarwn/lessthandot-hugo/blogs/content/posts/2009-04-26-import-directory-of-xml-files-into-sql-s-2005.md

 ) ON [PRIMARY]
 GO
 ```
 Basically they are identical but one I have plans to ship offsite for recovery purposes.
 The path parameter is important for archiving the files.
 This way they go to normal tape backups and can be restored with the slower process of file backup services.
-The basic task is to ensure a structure exists of, “[archive directory]YYYYMM”.
+The basic task is to ensure a structure exists of, "[archive directory]YYYYMM".
 All the files will be moved accordingly to these folders once they are imported into our table and any other needed processing performed.
 You can manage that directory structure simply by doing ...

 ```CSHARP
 public static void ImportFileAttributes(string dest_path,string source_path, string insert_Table)